-Welcome to the Student FAQ page for 2019 – 2020.
+Welcome to the Student FAQ page.
 This page presents the most frequently asked questions students have about the student conduct process.
 For FAQs often asked by parents, guardians, and families, please visit the Parents & Families FAQ.

 While the FAQ page provides a more conversational approach to understanding the conduct process at Syracuse University, students and families should always consult the Student Conduct System Handbook for official policies and processes.

 The University Student Conduct System (USCS) is the process used by Syracuse University to resolve complaints regarding a student’s or recognized student organization’s alleged violation of the Code of Student Conduct.
-Implementation of the USCS is the responsibility of the Office of Student Rights and Responsibilities.
+Implementation of the USCS is the responsibility of the Office of Community Standards.

 The Code of Student Conduct is a statement of behavioral expectations that apply to all Syracuse University students and registered student organizations.